 I’ve never owned, but always coveted, the Acaia Luna scale.
 It’s a stunning, miniature version of the Pearl.
 It’s small enough to use on your espresso machine drip tray, and you can buy (at an additional cost) a magnetic weighing plate that will fit your group handle on.
 Ideal for making espresso, but too small for anything other than a single cup filter brewer.

-Our list of preferred coffee scales was chosen based on precision, tare function, size, and battery life.
+Our list of best coffee scales was chosen based on precision, tare function, size, and battery life.
 Depending on your personal preferences and what you are looking for in a coffee scale, the budget scales may be enough for you.
 But if you are a true coffee enthusiast, then one of the Acaia models is something you would love to have in your kitchen and show off to all your other coffee-loving friends.